soumyadip1995/BabyGPT/README.md

-## BabyGPT
+## BabyGPT :baby_chick:

 Building on the intuition of Karpathy's [ng-video-lectures](https://github.com/karpathy/ng-video-lecture/blob/master/gpt.py), BabyGPT provides a working model of a GPT on a much smaller scale (around 28k parametres).
 BabyGPT has been built from a [toyGPT](https://github.com/soumyadip1995/language-models/blob/main/Notebook/GPT_from_scratch.ipynb) which was made to understand transformers from scratch.
 It has been scaled down , as you will see below.
-A detailed explanation covering each aspect has been provided below.
+Visit the notebooks.
 We scale up to transformers from simple Language models, attention mechanisms and finally BabyGPT.
 While [toyGPT](https://github.com/soumyadip1995/language-models/blob/main/Notebook/GPT_from_scratch.ipynb) has been built by separating all the layers of a transformer indiviually.
 In BabyGPT, the attention mechanism is implemented manually.
+The purpose of building smaller GPTs is to understand transformer functions at the bit level.

 It goes bigram_lm, ngram_lm ---> Attention ---> gpt from scratch ---> babygpt.

 Low rank approximation improves parametre efficiency.
-A LoRa_model.py has been added(15k parametres) less thn BabyGPT..!!.
+A LoRa_model.py has been added(15k parametres) less than BabyGPT..!!.
 All, we need to do is to compute a rank parametre and compute the attention accordingly.
 In the [LoRa notebook](https://github.com/soumyadip1995/BabyGPT/blob/main/Notebook/lora.ipynb), an estimation of FLOPs has been done according to the chinchilla paper.

+### We support Lit llama for BabyGPT :zap:

+An implemetation of the [lit-llama](https://github.com/Lightning-AI/lit-llama) model has been added to BabyGPT.
+It still needs a bit more modification.
+You can find the notebook here -> [llama_implementation](https://github.com/soumyadip1995/BabyGPT/blob/main/Notebook/llama_implementation.ipynb)

 ### Files